hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

   Settings controlling eviction of unhealthy hosts from the load balancing pool.
   Applicable backend service types can be a global backend service with the loadBalancingScheme set to INTERNAL_SELF_MANAGED or EXTERNAL_MANAGED.
+  From version 6.0.0 outlierDetection default terraform values will be removed to match default GCP value.
+  Default values are enforce by GCP without providing them.
   Structure is [documented below](#nested_outlier_detection).

 * `port_name` -